-The disposition of items found during a search are summarized in the table below.
-Some items will be kept by Public Safety, some items will be kept by Residential Life staff, and some items will be destroyed or disposed.

-If a student does not wish an item to be destroyed and/or disputes the identity or use of the item in question, Public Safety must be notified at the time of confiscation and they will hold the item until it can be identified; otherwise, items in the "Destroyed or Disposed" category will be destroyed immediately and may not be reclaimed.
-Students wishing to reclaim other confiscated items must submit a written request to the office holding the item within five business days of the confiscation.
-After that time has passed, the item may be destroyed or disposed with two witnesses.

-If a search uncovers felony-level controlled substances, including cocaine, heroin, and other "hard" drugs, as well as THC wax/oil in any quantity and prescription drugs that are not prescribed for the person possessing or using them, Public Safety will take custody of these substances and contact the Omaha Police Department.
-The student in possession of these items may be arrested, at the discretion of the responding police officer.
+- 1. For the reasons noted above, University personnel may conduct searches and enter and search any University property (including a locker or residence hall room) and items in someone's possession or vehicle.
+Residence hall room searches will be limited to areas identified, based on the facts known to the University, as having the suspected items or accessible to the student(s) suspected of possessing unauthorized items, including shared spaces and individual bedrooms. - 2.
+The disposition of items found during a search is summarized in the table below.
+Public Safety will keep some items, some items will be kept by Residential Life staff, and some items will be destroyed or disposed of.
+If a student does not wish an item to be destroyed and disputes the identity or use of the item in question, Public Safety must be notified at the time of confiscation, and they will hold the item until it can be identified; otherwise, items in the "Destroyed or Disposed" category will be destroyed immediately and may not be reclaimed. - Students wishing to reclaim other confiscated items must submit a written request to the office holding the item within five business days of the confiscation.
+After that time has passed, the item may be destroyed or disposed of with two witnesses. - If a search uncovers felony-level controlled substances, including cocaine, heroin, and other "hard" drugs, as well as THC wax/oil in any quantity and prescription drugs that are not prescribed for the person possessing or using them, Public Safety will take custody of these substances and contact the Omaha Police Department.
+The person in possession of these items may be arrested at the discretion of the responding police officer.